alonswartz/notesium/README.md

 xdg-open notesium:///home/user/notes/625d563f.md
 ```

-Opening the listing is useful when integrated with a launcher or desktop
+For Vim users, opening the listing is useful when integrated with a
-keybinding.
-Opening a note for editing is useful, for example, when
+launcher or desktop keybinding.
+Opening a note for editing is useful,
-using the `web` force graph view.
+for example, when using the `web` force graph view.

 ### Handler registration